Urban Access Regulations in Europe

 • A few small production models were given extensions, so will met the standards later.

-• There are other phases of Euro 6/VI, eg Euro 6a, Euro 6e, Euro VI-E which have different testing conditions, but so far these have not been used in LEZs with the exception of Euro 6d-Temp, registered latest 2019.
+• There are other phases of Euro 6/VI, eg Euro 6a, Euro 6e, Euro VI-E which have different testing conditions, but so far these have not been used in LEZs with the exception of Euro 6d-Temp

 Your vehicle papers, or the links above, may give more accurate information.
 In some countries the more accurate data is not available for all vehicle types, and an estimation is made using the dates below, or sometimes other data from the vehicle manufacturers.